-It’s up to us, individually, to harness our power and conduct ourselves with authenticity and integrity.
+It’s up to us, individually, to harness our Power and conduct ourselves with authenticity and integrity.

-In order to truly thrive, our whole selves must be allowed to shine.
+To truly thrive, our whole selves must be allowed to shine.

-When we channel our power, speak our truth, lean into the discomfort and craft sustainable solutions for ourselves, our inner magic has the opportunity to flow freely.
+When we channel our Power, speak our truth, lean into the discomfort, and craft sustainable solutions for ourselves, our inner magic has the opportunity to flow freely.

 We can finally breathe again.